core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not necessarily by the alleged sender.
 This is why source authentication of messages sent to a group is ensured through a counter signature, which is computed by the sender using its own private key and then appended to the message payload.

 Instead, the pairwise mode described in {{sec-pairwise-protection}} protects messages by using pairwise symmetric keys, derived from the static-static Diffie-Hellman shared secret computed from the asymmetric keys of the sender and recipient endpoint (see {{sec-derivation-pairwise}}).
-Therefore, in the parwise mode, the AEAD algorithm provides both pairwise data-confidentiality and source authentication of messages, without using counter signatures.
+Therefore, in the pairwise mode, the AEAD algorithm provides both pairwise data-confidentiality and source authentication of messages, without using counter signatures.

 The long-term storing of the Diffie-Hellman shared secret is a potential security issue.
 In fact, if the shared secret of two group members is leaked, a third group member can exploit it to impersonate any of those two group members, by deriving and using their pairwise key.
 The possibility of such leakage should be contemplated, as more likely to happen than the leakage of a private key, which could be rather protected at a significantly higher level than generic memory, e.g. by using a Trusted Platform Module.
 Therefore, there is a trade-off between the maximum amount of time a same shared secret is stored and the frequency of its re-computing.